[wpml_language_selector_widget]

 Mantle cell lymphoma

 MCL is a heterogenous subtype of B-cell NHL.
 It is difficult to treat mantle cell lymphomas with conventional chemoimmunotherapy as it has the unfavorable characteristics of both indolent and aggressive NHL with, and a typically more aggressive disease course compared to indolent NHL.
 The standard treatment regimen for induction therapy is not yet established.
-There are no prospective randomized studies comparing the various aggressive regimens or for addition of BTK inhibitor to the chemoimmunotherapy regimens.1
+There are no prospective randomized studies comparing the various aggressive regimens or for addition of BTK inhibitor to the chemoimmunotherapy regimens.
+Table 3 illustrates treatment for R/R MCL.1

 References